-"Earth Trust is the environmental learning charity that owns and manages the heritage assets of the Wittenham Clumps and surrounding farmed landscape.
-This iconic place is loved by many and we take our guardianship of it very seriously.
-It receives more visits than any other free to access greenspace in the south east; there has been an increase in visitor numbers and the prediction is, that with more homes and businesses planned within South Oxfordshire, our visitor numbers will go up in future and we need to manage this properly and minimise the impact on the local community and the environment – whilst also welcoming people to come, explore and enjoy this special place.
+The Wittenham Clumps and surrounding farmland receive more visits than any other free to access greenspace in the south east; there has been a significant increase in visitor numbers over the years and the prediction is, that with more homes and businesses planned within South Oxfordshire, visitor numbers will continue to increase in the future.
+Earth Trust need to manage this properly and minimise the impact on the local community and the environment – whilst also welcoming people to come, explore and enjoy this special place.